6 tips to help you turbo-charge your career as a social entrepreneur

-The path to becoming a successful entrepreneur is a long one - it can be tough to know where to start.
-Ahead of Red Bull Basement, Team Sightly share their advice for students hoping to make a change.
+The path to becoming a successful entrepreneur is a long one.
+Ahead of Red Bull Basement, Canada's 2019 winners share their advice for students hoping to make a change.

 This year, Red Bull Basement is back and applications are now open!
 We sat down with the social innovators behind Sightly, to get their advice for students hoping to bring positive change to their campus and wider communities.
 Check out their top tips for success in the world of social entrepreneurship below.

-1. Be passionate about your idea and believe in the difference it could make
+1. Believe in the difference your idea could make

 If you have an idea that you truly believe in, the best thing you can do is to not overthink things, and just go for it.

 "Don't let the anxiety get the better of you," says Sightly.
 "It was hard for us, given our history with social anxiety, but our passion for Sightly overpowered everything else.

 “Once you put yourself out there you’ll notice how other people perceive your idea and the feedback you get from a platform like Red Bull Basement can help you go places.
 It’s hard to predict the future, so the best thing you can do is make the most out of the present moment.”

 3. Immerse yourself in the problem you’re trying to solve

 According to Sightly, the most important thing in becoming a successful social entrepreneur is to ensure you immerse yourself with the problem you’re trying to solve and learn as much about it as possible.
 You need to constantly look at how you can improve the problem, and how it affects people.
 Of course, if you’ve followed the advice above and are passionate about your idea then this won’t feel quite as daunting.
 As the saying goes; Find a job you enjoy doing, and you’ll never have to work a day in your life.